Wedding Venue Dietary Requirements: Complete Guide

-Sorting out special diets at your big day needn't be a headache!
-Having planned dozens of British weddings, I've found that the key starts with thoughtful RSVP cards where you can gently ask about your guests' dietary needs - whether they're vegetarian, following a kosher diet, or have specific allergies.
+Sorting out special diets at your big day needn’t be a headache!
+Having planned dozens of British weddings, I’ve found that the key starts with thoughtful RSVP cards that allow you to gently inquire about your guests’ dietary needs—whether they’re vegetarian, following a kosher diet, or have specific allergies.

 Key Takeaways